-- Garland and Rusk Interconnection will consult Reducing Avian Collisions with Power Lines: State of the Art in 2012. - 225.
-Garland and Rusk Interconnection shall exercise extreme care to avoid affecting non-targeted vegetation or animal life when using chemical herbicide to control vegetation within the ROWs and such herbicide use shall comply with rules and guidelines established in the Federal Insecticide Fungicide and Rodenticide Act and with the Texas Department of Agriculture's regulations. - 226.
-Garland and Rusk Interconnection shall minimize the amount of flora and fauna disturbed during construction of the proposed transmission line, except to the extent necessary to establish appropriate ROW clearance for the transmission line.
-In addition, Garland and Rusk Interconnection shall revegetate using native species and shall consider landowner preferences in doing so.
-Furthermore, to the maximum extent practicable, Garland and Rusk Interconnection shall avoid adverse environmental impacts to sensitive plant and animal species and their habitats as identified by TPWD and the U.S. Fish & Wildlife Service. - 227.
-To avoid erosion created during construction or as the result of operation of the transmission line, Garland and Rusk Interconnection shall implement erosion control measures as appropriate.
-Also, Garland and Rusk Interconnection will return each affected landowner's property to its original contours unless otherwise agreed to by the landowner.
-Garland and Rusk Interconnection shall not be required to restore original contours and grades where different contour or grades are necessary to ensure the safety or stability of the project's structures or the safe operation and maintenance of the transmission line.
+Interconnection will consult Reducing Avian Collisions with Power Lines: State of the Art in 2012.

+- 225. It is appropriate that Garland and Rusk Interconnection willshall exercise extreme care to avoid affecting non-targeted vegetation or animal life when using chemical herbicide to control vegetation within the ROWs and it is appropriate that such herbicide use shall comply with rules and guidelines established in the Federal Insecticide Fungicide and Rodenticide Act and with the Texas Department of Agriculture's regulations. - 226.
+It is appropriate that Garland and Rusk Interconnection willshall minimize the amount of flora and fauna disturbed during construction of the proposed transmission line, except to the extent necessary to establish appropriate ROW clearance for the transmission line.
+In addition, it is appropriate that Garland and Rusk Interconnection willshall revegetate using native species and willshall consider landowner preferences in doing so.
+Furthermore, it is appropriate that, to the maximum extent practicable, Garland and Rusk Interconnection willshall avoid adverse environmental impacts to sensitive plant and animal species and their habitats as identified by TPWD and the U.S. Fish & Wildlife Service. - 227.
+To avoid erosion created during construction or as the result of operation of the transmission line, it is appropriate that Garland and Rusk Interconnection willshall implement erosion control measures as appropriate.
+Also, it is appropriate that Garland and Rusk Interconnection will return each affected landowner's property to its original contours unless otherwise agreed to by the landowner.
+It is appropriate that Garland and Rusk Interconnection willshall not be required to restore original contours and grades where different contour or grades are necessary to ensure the safety or stability of the project's structures or the safe operation and maintenance of the transmission line.